 - The roof membrane is fully adhered to with no seam issues or membrane shrinkage visible.

 - The roof is at the end of its usable life but is in good repair with minimal deviations.

-- Following an infrared thermography scan, it’s determined that the roof has little to no saturation points, and there has not been damaged to the underlying insulation or structure.
+- Following an infrared thermography scan, it’s determined that the roof has little to no saturation points, and there has not been damage to the underlying insulation or structure.

 - The membrane seams are fully intact and not failing due to adhesive failure.

-- The roof is not covered in the ballast of any type.
+- The roof is not covered in a ballast of any type.

 Conversely, if any of the items above are missing, the roof may be a poor candidate for repairing or upgrading and better served with a full replacement.
 This would include a shrinking membrane or seals that are broken or generally poor condition of a roof that is near the end of its usable life.
 Serious moisture penetration issues from untreated punctures or fissures in the membrane, or ballast that impairs the application process can also warrant a full replacement.